Perinatal mental health, risk, care and treatment (DAA022)

 “Women and birthing people see a wide range of professionals when planning a pregnancy, pregnant and after birth,” says course lead, Jo Brook.
 “It is vital that everyone they come into contact with understands the impact of perinatal mental illness, and the associated risks, for women, birthing people and families.”

 “This perinatal mental health course is designed to provide a comprehensive overview in a way that allows professionals to participate flexibly to fit in with their busy working lives.
-We hope that the combination of interactive learning, videos and reflection will enable learning to be embedded into clinical practice to improve care for women, birthing people and families.”
+We hope that the combination of interactive learning, video and reflection will enable learning to be embedded into clinical practice to improve care for women, birthing people and families.”

 Looking for a shorter introduction to perinatal mental health?
 You may be interested in our A brief introduction to perinatal mental health course.